 Avoid the financial power play.

 Marriage is all about working together as a team.
-Specially if you’re the income earner, don’t let your partner feel inferior by dictating all the financial decisions.
+Especially if you’re the income earner, don’t let your partner feel inferior by dictating all the financial decisions.
 Create your monthly budget and work out your spending priorities together as a couple.

 Get to know the family.

 Parents deep in credit card debt, siblings who often borrow money, a cousin with a child she can’t afford to send to school – these could be your in-laws.
-Ask your partner who they are, and introduce yours to him or her.
+Ask your partner who they are, and introduce yourself to him or her.
 And together, learn how your relationship will handle these financial matters when they come knocking on your door.

 In the end, one thing I’ve noticed is that most financial issues that couples encounter are easily handled if both are honest and open about it.
 And aside from communication, mutual respect and the willingness to work things out together is very important in making sure that money issues will not strain the relationship.

 What do you think?
 Is there anything I missed?
 Or perhaps you have a personal story regarding this topic that you’d like to share?

 Please feel free to leave your thoughts in the comments section below and let’s talk about love, money, and relationships today.